CartagenaUML/sensors-and-actuators/README.md

 3. For EECE.5520 students, you need to install “arduinoFFT” library through the IDE’s library manager tool.

-4. For EECE.5520 students, you need to refer to the robot car assembly guide to build the twowheel robot car: https://github.com/ACANETS/eece-4520-5520- labs/blob/2039441de8a069a14cadbb58f175f142d48f87c0/lab3/assembly%20guide.md
+4. For EECE.5520 students, you need to refer to the robot car assembly guide to build the two-wheel robot car: https://github.com/ACANETS/eece-4520-5520- labs/blob/2039441de8a069a14cadbb58f175f142d48f87c0/lab3/assembly%20guide.md

+5. Add FFT library manually from Arduino IDE Manage libraries and add ArduinoFFT by Enrique Condes

-5. Hugging bot demo video: https://youtu.be/7CNUAesYvLU
+6. Hugging bot demo video: https://youtu.be/7CNUAesYvLU